 You read that right.
 Not all arguing is bad for your health.
 That’s why Dr. Nandi wants you to stop keeping things in, learn why arguing is good for you, and become your own Health Hero.

-You may think that fighting would make you look on the downside of things, but that’s not the case.
+You may think that fighting would make you look at the downside of things, but that’s not the case.
 When people engage in arguments instead of biting their tongue, they gain a sense of control and are more optimistic.

-It Lowers Cortisol Levels
+Arguing Lowers Cortisol Levels

 People who avoid confrontation have significantly higher levels of cortisol, aka the stress hormone, and it lingers longer in their system than those who aren’t afraid of a verbal battle.
 These people have more difficulty staying calm, are more prone to aging, and are even at a higher risk for certain types of cancers.